 📧 Outlook Fix

-If Outlook shows a send/receive error, it means the app cannot properly send or receive emails from the server.
+If Outlook shows a send/receive error, it means the app is having trouble communicating with your email server.

-This is a common issue and can usually be fixed quickly.
+The good news is that this is a very common issue and can usually be fixed quickly using a few simple steps.

 What This Issue Means